 Capacity

-QchX, design capacity of Chiller X, in tons.
+QchX, design capacity of Chiller X, in [UNITS [kW] [tons]].

 Retain the following parameter for variable primary-variable secondary plants with a flow meter in the decoupler, or flow meters in both the primary and secondary loops, and for primary-only plants with headered variable speed pumps using differential pressure pump speed control.
 Delete otherwise.

-PCHWFdesign, design primary loop flow, in gpm
+PCHWFdesign, design primary loop flow, in [UNITS [L/s] [gpm]].

 Retain the following parameter for primary-secondary systems with a flow meter in the secondary loop.
 Delete otherwise.

-SCHWFdesign, design secondary loop flow, in gpm (for each loop)
+SCHWFdesign, design secondary loop flow, in [UNITS [L/s] [gpm]] (for each loop)

 Minimum Cycling Load

-MinUnloadCapX, the load below which Chiller X will engage hot gas bypass (HGB) or begin cycling (if the chiller does not have HGB), in tons.
+MinUnloadCapX, the load below which Chiller X will engage hot gas bypass (HGB) or begin cycling (if the chiller does not have HGB), in [UNITS [kW] [tons]].

 MinUnloadCapX should be provided by the chiller manufacturer.